cinhui/ufc-bar-chart/README.md

 # ufc-bar-chart

-Data in the charts is up to date as of May 9, 2020.
+Data in the charts are up to date as of May 9, 2020.

 https://cinhui.github.io/ufc-bar-chart/